SeaMooLab/FourthEye/README.md

   <p>At this point, you should have the bot as a member in your Discord server.
 Once this has been completed, proceed to the next step</p>
   <p>7.
 The next step is to configure the script to communicate with your bot on Discord.
 For this, we need to go to the bot page in the Discord Developer Portal.
 Click on your application and then click on "Bot" from the left-hand menu</p>
   <img src="https://i.imgur.com/qeBb5nY.png" style="width:900px;height:300px;">
   <p>Click on the button called "Reset Token".
 This should provide you with a new token.
-Copy this token and paste it into the "config.json" file within the ThirdEye folder</p>
+Copy this token and paste it into the "config.json" file within the FourthEye folder</p>
   <img src="https://i.imgur.com/54jAjMQ.png" style="width:400px;height:100px;">
   <p>At this point, the bot is now configured.
 The next part is to configure the client script</p>
 </div>